 Various laws focus on maritime acts, but a popularly known law is the Jones Act.
-The Jones Act was passed by Congress at the end of the Prohibition Era and was known as the Merchant Marine Act of 1920.
+Formerly known as the Merchant Marine Act of 1920 it was passed by Congress at the end of the Prohibition Era.

 Under this federal statute, maritime commerce is more regulated in United States waters and ports owned by the U.S.

 One part of this Act ensures that seamen injured during the regular course of employment can sue their employer for their injury damages.
-This portion of the Act is critical, because seamen are not entitled to workers’ compensation like other injured employees, and the only benefit they can receive for their work-related injuries comes from the protections under the Jones Act.
+Above all, seamen are not entitled to workers’ compensation like other injured employees.
+The only benefit they can receive for their work-related injuries comes from the protections under the Jones Act.

 The Jones Act is a complicated statute, but today we focus on the portions that protect injured workers, the importance of the Act, and definitions that play a pivotal role in determining whether you can receive compensation.

 The Jones Act Protects “Seamen” and How It Applies to New Orleans Workers

 Under the Jones Act, you receive protections if you are classified as a “seaman.”
 A seaman is typically a crew member or captain that performs their work on a vessel.
 To qualify under the “seaman” category, you must spend 30 percent of your work time on a vessel.

 Most importantly, the vessel must be in navigation.